-- 1. Possession and/or use of electronic devices including, but not limited to, cell phones, Ipods, MP3 players, personal gaming systems, video cameras and laser pointers, on school premises or during school sponsored activities and/or while school is in session. - 2.
+- 1. Possession and/or use of electronic devices including, but not limited to, cell phones, smart watches, Ipods, MP3 players, personal gaming systems, video cameras, and laser pointers, on school premises or during school-sponsored activities and/or while school is in session. - 2.
 Food or drink in unauthorized areas (excluding water), littering, failure to clean up after self. - 3.
-Excessive tardiness as reported by teacher or administrator. - 4.
-Cutting a teacher-assigned detention. - 5.
-Repeatedly violating general classroom behavior rules and being sent to the office by a teacher for disciplinary reasons.
+Excessive tardiness/loss of class time (wandering the hallways) as reported by teacher or administrator. - 5.
+Repeatedly violating general classroom behavior rules and/or being referred to the office by a teacher for disciplinary reasons. - 6.
+Repeatedly violating general recess/lunchroom behavior rules and/or being referred to the office by the teacher for disciplinary reasons.